Infrared Sauna Benefits

 What conditions or ailments can be improved with regular use of an infrared sauna?

-With the caveat that the recommended temperature could be different for different people, infrared sauna usage tends to be between 120 degrees and 150 degrees Fahrenheit.
+With the caveat that the recommended temperature can differ depending on the individual, infrared sauna usage tends to be between 120 degrees and 150 degrees Fahrenheit.
 If that sounds low, it is – particularly when compared to the temperatures for traditional saunas.
+If you’re newer to an infrared sauna, you’re probably better off starting at 120 degrees.
+Then, as you get more used to it, gradually increase until you’re up to 150, the highest temperature for an infrared sauna session.

 What is the optimal duration for an infrared sauna session?